networknt/light-doc/content/en/tutorial/light-kafka/ksqldb-query/_index.md

 SELECT * from  USER_TABLE WHERE  USERID = 'stevehu' EMIT CHANGES;
 ```

-As we have run the producer before, the messages are sent to the test topic already.
+As we have run the producer before, the messages are already sent to the test topic.
 We need to click the Add query properties link to add the following property.

 auto.offset.reset = Earliest